-The Redwood Fire Complex was the result of two fires starting within three hours of each other.
-The Potter Fire started on October 8, 2017, at 10:35 in the evening.
-It merged with the Redwood Valley Fire which started on October 9th at 1:30 in the morning.
+The Redwood Fire was discovered on October 9th at 1:30 in the morning was actually a spot fire from the Potter Fire started on October 8, 2017, at 10:35 in the evening.
 At the time, multiple fires were burning in counties throughout Northern California prompting large-scale evacuations and the closure of major highways and local roadways and stretching thin the available fire and Caltrans resources.

-The Redwood Fire Complex forced the closure of Route 101 in Mendocino County between Willits and Ukiah as the fire rapidly spread on both sides of the highway.
+The Redwood Fire forced the closure of Route 101 in Mendocino County between Willits and Ukiah as the fire rapidly spread on both sides of the highway.
 Although Route 101 was re-opened 2 days later to two-way traffic, damage to critical elements of the roadway had occurred requiring the need for ongoing traffic control, restrictions, and closure of the southbound #2 lane.
 Fire damage repairs on Hwy.
 101 in Mendocino County exceeded \$5,000,000.
 Damages included the cost to remove 75 hazardous trees, 27,000 feet of metal beam guard rails, signage, 2300 feet fencing, 10 drainage systems, clogged ditches, and unstable and denuded slopes in addition to other roadway impacts.